 Representatives of HFIS have a financial affiliated business as insurance agents and tax preparers.
 Approximately 50% of their time is spent on these activities.
-They will offer

-Clients services from those activities.
-As an insurance agent, they may receive separate yet typical compensation.
+They will offer Clients services from those activities.
+As an insurance agent or tax preparer, they may receive separate yet typical compensation.